kaikokeke/kaikokeke/packages/environment/common/src/lib/application/environment-query.gateway.md

 # Environment Query

-Gets the properties from the environment store.
+Gets the properties from the environment.

 ## Examples of use